 - Customizable promotions: Magento allows retailers to create custom promotions to target different customers and offer them rewards for their loyalty.
 Promotions can be created based on customer behavior, such as purchase history, order value, and other customer data.

-- Reward point program: Magento Commerce 2.3 comes with a built-in Reward Point Program that allows customers to earn and redeem points based on their shopping behavior.
+- Reward point program: Adobe Commerce 2.3 comes with a built-in Reward Point Program that allows customers to earn and redeem points based on their shopping behavior.
 Retailers can set up rules to define how customers earn points, such as making purchases, referring friends, or participating in promotions.
 Customers can then redeem these points for discounts or other rewards.

 - Tier pricing: Magento supports tier pricing, which allows retailers to offer different pricing for different customer groups based on their loyalty levels.
 This encourages customers to buy more by offering discounts for bulk purchases or for reaching certain loyalty thresholds.